Oxsomi/core3/README.md

 	D3D12/d3d12SDKLayers.dll
 	amd_ags_x64.dll
 	(debug only) d3d10warp.dll
-	OxC3.exe
+	(optional) OxC3.exe
-	...
+	yourExecutable.exe

 Vulkan:
-	OxC3.exe
+	(optional) OxC3.exe or OxC3
-	...
+	yourExecutable(,.exe,.apk,.ipa,etc.)
 ```

 To ship anything that uses OxC3_shader_compiler it doesn't require any additional binaries (DXC is linked statically).
 For graphics: d3d10warp.dll is optional and should only be used for testing.
-The other D3D12/*.dll and amd_ags_x64.dll are required when OxC3 graphics is used with DirectX12 (or if OxC3 is used).
+The other D3D12/*.dll and amd_ags_x64.dll are required when OxC3 graphics is used with DirectX12 (cliGraphics=True and forceVulkan=False).

 OxC3 is optional and doesn't have to be distributed with the application, though it provides nice functionality such as shader compilation, viewing graphics device capabilities and a few others.